Return to Rotary Club of Lexington Park Home Page

 ROTARY PEACE FELLOW SELECTION

 Rotary Peace Fellow Selection: Engaging Peace and Understanding -This process is sponsored by the Rotary International Rotary Foundation.
 The committee communicates with the District 7620 chair to schedule of submission and selection criteria.
 The committee seeks candidates throughout the region and helps potential candidates with a timely application.
+COVID-19 curtailed this event in 2020.

 BoB Parkinson – Chair